miguelazue/insurance-cross-selling/README.md

 ## Table of Contents
  - Overview
  - Repository Structure
- - Installation
+ - Data Exploration
- - Usage
+ - Prediction Models
  - Results

 ## Overview
 In this project, we aim to predict whether a customer will buy an insurance product based on various features.
 The dataset used for this competition is provided by Kaggle.
 Our approach involves data exploration, feature engineering, and building various machine learning models to achieve the best performance measured by the AUC.

 ## Repository Structure

-'utility_functions.py': Contains utility functions used throughout the project.
+ - 'utility_functions.py': Contains utility functions used throughout the project.
-'data_exploration.ipynb': Jupyter notebook for exploring the dataset and performing initial data analysis.
+ - 'data_exploration.ipynb': Jupyter notebook for exploring the dataset and performing initial data analysis.
-'prediction_models.ipynb': Jupyter notebook for building, training, and evaluating machine learning models.
+ - 'prediction_models.ipynb': Jupyter notebook for building, training, and evaluating machine learning models.
-'requirements.txt': Txt file with the requirements if the code execution wants to be replicated
+ - 'requirements.txt': Txt file with the requirements if the code execution wants to be replicated

 ### Data Exploration:
 data_exploration.ipynb notebook to explore the dataset and perform initial analysis.